LeoDefossez/moosetechnology.github.io/src/content/docs/blog/2025-08-12-a-Famix-metamodel-for-Java-callstack.md

 By integrating this dynamic runtime data into Moose's metamodeling infrastructure, we unlock a new class of analyses.
 From profiling to debugging and security, the ability to work with live execution data enriches possible analyses.

-# How are Java call stack represented ?
+# How are Java call stack represented?

 <img src="img/posts/2025-08-12-a-Famix-metamodel-for-Java-callstack/FamixCallstackModel.png" alt="Process overview" width="800">